MicrosoftDocs/sql-docs/docs/sql-server/migrate/guides/access-to-sql-server.md

 # Migration guide: Access to SQL Server
 [!INCLUDE[sqlserver](../../../includes/applies-to-version/sqlserver.md)]

-This migration guide teaches you to migrate your Microsoft Access databases to SQL Server.
+This migration guide teaches you to migrate your Microsoft Access databases to SQL Server by using SQL Server Migration for Access (SSMA for Access).

 For other migration guides, see [Database Migration](https://datamigration.microsoft.com/).